Arcola, Illinois: History

 Arcola is somewhat known for the Lawn Rangers, a "precision lawn mower drill team" that marches in formation with brooms and lawn mowers while wearing cowboy hats.
 Every year since 1980, the Lawn Rangers have marched in the Arcola Broom Corn Festival Parade.
 The event, held the weekend after Labor Day, honors Arcola's position in the late 19th century as a center of broom corn production.
 The Grand Marshal of the Parade in 1980 was Clayton Moore, famous as the Lone Ranger, and the team was named in his honor.
 This unique custom was publicized by humor columnist Dave Barry, who marched with the Lawn Rangers in 1995.

+In addition, Arcola was also known for Arrol's drug store, which had the names of all of its customers painted on mugs.
+The store was filmed on CBS's evening news in 1977.
+In 1984, after Bob Arrol's death, it was purchased and ran for 14 years, before closing down in 1998.
+The mugs are now stored in the Arcolan chamber of commerce.

 Arcola is also home to Libman Company.
 This mop and broom making company can boast to be the only major cleaning product company that manufactures their mops and brooms in America.
 The nickname "broomtown" was given to Arcola because William Libman is a major employer of the city employing 600 people.